“Small Steps” for Big Results

 Am I pushed and shoved about by the demands of others?

-Do circumstances throw out the day’s agenda?
+Do circumstances throw out my day’s agenda?